ellioseven/type-heading/README.md

 Reference or change any heading size throughout your stylesheets from a single variable.
 Now you don't have to try and remember what the font size of your h3 is!

-## Reponsive Typography Made Easy
+## Responsive Typography Made Easy

-Headings are stuctured by breakpoint, giving you the power to quickly find the right heading size for the right media query.
+Headings are structured by breakpoint, giving you the power to quickly find the right heading size for the right media query.

 ## Simple Unit Conversion